sassoftware/saspy/saspy/doc/source/troubleshooting.rst

 2) The application could not log on to the server "Linux-1:8591".
 The user ID "wrong_user" or the password is incorrect.
+   Your credentials were specifed wrong, or you don't have permission to connect.
+This can also happen when there are more than one
+   App Server and you didn't specify which one to connect to.
+The object spawner will only try the first one in its list, so it might be trying to connect you to the wrong App Serever.

 .. code-block:: ipython3